Restioson/xtra/README.md

 laborious combinators - asynchronous responders just return `impl Future`, even when borrowing `self`.
 - Does not depend on its own runtime and can be run with any futures executor ([Tokio](https://tokio.rs/) and [async-std](https://async.rs/) have the `Actor::spawn` convenience method implemented out of the box).
-- Quite fast (<170ns time from sending a message to it being processed for sending without waiting for a result on my development machine with an AMD Ryzen 3 3200G)
+- Quite fast (under Tokio, <170ns time from sending a message to it being processed for sending without waiting for a result on my development machine with an AMD Ryzen 3 3200G)

 ## Caveats
 - The main caveat of this crate is that it uses many unstable features.
 For example, to get rid of `ActorFuture`,